frostime/siyuan-dailynote-today/README-en.md

 ### Q: Are there any limitations to using the plugin?

-Due to the fact that the interface is registered in the top toolbar, it may not work properly under some themes.
-Currently, it has been confirmed that it cannot be used under Rem Craft.
+Drop down selector may not work properly under some themes like Rem Craft.

 ### Q: I don't want to create a diary automatically.